foundry-vtt-community/wiki.js/setup/hosting/azure-web-app.md

 | Git Repository | Manual Build |[URL](https://github.com/ArmyGuy255A/foundryvtt-docker/tree/armyguy/azureci) |

 ### Docker Compose
 While docker images remain consistent, compose files may change from time-to-time.
-Therefore, please use the following compose file when running this image within Azure.
-It's important that Foundry runs on port 80.
+Therefore, please use the following compose file in this wiki to run within Azure.
+It's important that Foundry runs on port 80 in Azure.
 The Application Service or Container Instance will take care of handling all the SSL requirements for you.

-Here's the basic docker-compose.yml file we'll use for the deployments.

 ### SSL
 No need to worry about SSL if you are on a paid tier.
+If you care about encryption, be sure to choose the B1 subscription plan.
 It comes standard.
 If you want to implement a custom domain name with a custom SSL certificate, that's not a problem either.
 You can pick up a cheap .app domain name from GoDaddy that comes with a free SSL certificate for about $19.
+The B1 service plan will allow you to use a cert from GoDaddy and register your custom domain name.

 ## Let's PaaS
 Nobody can deny that running Foundry on your favorite laptop at home is pretty sweet.
 But, imagine telling your friends that you're running it in the cloud without the virtual machine.
 That's right...
 Each of these implemetations takes advantage of a concept known as Platform as a Service.
 This is the cheapest way to implement anything in the cloud.
 Let's get started!